IBCNServices/lab-kappa-docs/setup-windows.md

 <img src="img/vmware.png" width="80%" align="center"/>
 </p>

 ## Prepare Windows

-Install update version 2004 or later of Windows 10.
+Install the latest updates for Windows 10.
+You need at least version 2004.
 You can download this update through [https://www.microsoft.com/nl-nl/software-download/windows10](https://www.microsoft.com/nl-nl/software-download/windows10).
 You can check your version through "Settings" > "System" > "About" > "Windows Specifications".

 ![foto](img/about.png)